Default \int

 Integral symbol with above and below limits

-Second, to use the limits above and below the integral symbol, you need to use \limits
+The other way is to place the limits above and below the integral symbol.
+For that, you’ll need to use the \limits

 \documentclass{article}